 If you feel like a passion or interest has lost its spark, it might be time to reevaluate whether you’re doing everything you need to do.
-Feeling uninspired may lead you to feel less interested in doing enjoyable activities in your daily life that usually brought you joy.
-You may not feel loss of interest in activities anymore because they no longer inspire you.
-You may also feel a lack of energy or drive to accomplish the goals task that you set out for yourself.
-This lack of interest could affect your physical health along with your emotional health and will have an effect on your quality of life.
+Feeling uninspired may lead you to feel less interested in doing enjoyable activities in your daily life that usually bring you joy.
+You may not feel a loss of interest in activities anymore because they no longer inspire you.
+You may also lack the energy or drive to accomplish the goals and tasks you set out for yourself.
+This lack of interest could affect your physical health along with your emotional health and will affect your quality of life.

 Anhedonia refers to feelings of lack of pleasure from things one once enjoyed.
-As such, it makes people less likely to engage in activities that they previously enjoyed.
+As such, it makes people less likely to engage in previously enjoyable activities.
 It’s often referred to as “the blues.”